arisapooeater/9CT-assessment-portfolio/portfolio.md

 Skill Development

 ### Requirements Outline
-**Inputs** - We will require inputs like the ↑ ↓ → ← keys for player movement as well as the space bar for hitting the ball.
-Another input you would need is the ball going over the net and the ball touching the ground.
+**Inputs** - The game will require the ↑ ↓ → ← keyboard keys for player movement as well as the space bar for jumping.
+It will also require mouse clicks for NPC conversations.

-**Processes** - My project should be able to identify and process ↑ ↓ → ← key inputs and make the player move a set distance with the player running animation.
-Similarly, the system should be able to process the space bar and perform the player hitting action.
+**Processes** - My project should be able to process keyboard inputs and calculate the new player position, check for the ball's collisions with ground to reset the simulation and rally score.
+It should also be able to identify when the ball goes over the net (through the use of colliders) and calculate the rally score accordingly.
+The game should also process player clicks on UI elements (speech choices) so NPC characters can respond accordingly.

-**Outputs** - You can move your player around and hit the ball.
-When the ball goes over the net, the score should increase one point, but when the ball touches the ground, the game and rally score should reset.

-**Transmission** - My project should be able to transmit rally score into  high score in the start/reset menu.
+**Outputs** - The game will display the player's rally score, position in game and updates such as 'Game Over'.

-**Storage** - Each time the ball goes over the net the game should store one point for the rally score, which the player should be able to see the whole time.
+**Storage** - The game will store the player's high scores locally, which they will be able to view in the start menu.
+The game will also store player settings, such as music and fx volume.

 ### Functional
-1.
+1. **User interaction**

+The user will interact with the game through a combination of keyboard commands and mouse clicks.
+The user can perform player movement through the directional keyboard keys ↑ ↓ → ← and can jump using the space bar.
+The player may also interact with their NPC opponent at the beginning/end of the game by clicking UI options to respond.

+2. **Scoring and Feedback**

+When the system detects the ball going over the net (using a collider), the player will receive updates in the rally scoreboard.
+When the system detects the ball colliding with the ground, it will trigger the feedback response 'GAME OVER!'.
+When the rally score becomes higher than a previously stored high score, the feedback 'NEW HIGH SCORE!' will be displayed on the screen.

+3. **Saving and Loading Data**

+The game will store high scores in the start menu and the game settings usch as music and fx volume locally on the user's device.

-### Non-Functional Requirements
+### Non-Functional
-1.
+1. **Performance Requirements**
+2. **Usability Requirements**
+3. **Security Requirements**
+4.

 ### Social and Ethical Issues
 Consider and analyse any social or ethical issues related to your proposed game or simulation.
 How will it impact users and society?